Inside: Girl’s Easy-to-Sew Sundresses

 School is out; Summer is here; and, the perfect thing to wear is a sundress.
 In particular, two Girl’s Easy-to-Sew Sundresses.

 I’m going to show you a few simple tricks that you can use to take a girl’s easy-to-sew sundress pattern and embellish it with my FREE appliqué templates.
+Scroll down to see how you can get these templates!

 As a seasoned Mom, Grandma, a sewist, and a life-long resident of Texas I have sewn my share of sundresses.
 I can tell you that not all girl’s sundress patterns are the same.
 Dresses that tie at the shoulder can come untied.
 Square necklines tend to slip off the shoulders.
 Criss-cross and halter styles always gap either in the front or back.